-For Two-Year Institutions

-Please provide data for the 2015 cohort if available.
-If 2014 cohort data are not available, provide data for the 2014 cohort.
+For Two-Year Institutions Please provide data for the 2016 cohort if available.
+If 2015 cohort data are not available, provide data for the 2015 cohort.
+Not applicable (CMC is a 4 year institution).
+2016 Cohort

-2015 Cohort B12 Initial 2015 cohort, total of first-time, full-time degree/certificate-seeking students: B13 Of the initial 2015 cohort, how many did not persist and did not graduate for the following reasons: death, permanent disability, service in the armed forces, foreign aid service of the federal government, or official church missions; total allowable exclusions: B14 Final 2015 cohort, after adjusting for allowable exclusions (Subtract question B13 from question B12): 0 B15 Completers of programs of less than two years duration (total): B16 Completers of programs of less than two years within 150 percent of normal time: B17 Completers of programs of at least two but less than four years (total): B18 Completers of programs of at least two but less than four-years within 150 percent of normal time: B19 Total transfers-out (within three years) to other institutions: B20 Total transfers to two-year institutions: B21 Total transfers to four-year institutions:
+Initial 2016 cohort, total of first-time, full-time degree/certificate-seeking students: Of the initial 2016 cohort, how many did not persist and did not graduate for the following reasons: death, permanent disability, service in the armed forces, foreign aid service of the federal government, or official church missions; total allowable exclusions: Final 2016 cohort, after adjusting for allowable exclusions (Subtract question B13 from question B12): 0 Completers of programs of less than two years duration (total): Completers of programs of less than two years within 150 percent of normal time: Completers of programs of at least two but less than four years (total): Completers of programs of at least two but less than four-years within 150 percent of normal time: Total transfers-out (within three years) to other institutions: Total transfers to two-year institutions: Total transfers to four-year institutions:

-2014 Cohort
+2015 Cohort

-B12 Initial 2014 cohort, total of first-time, full-time degree/certificate-seeking students: B13 Of the initial 2014 cohort, how many did not persist and did not graduate for the following reasons: death, permanent disability, service in the armed forces, foreign aid service of the federal government, or official church missions; total allowable exclusions: B14 Final 2014 cohort, after adjusting for allowable exclusions (Subtract question B13 from question B12): C B15 Completers of programs of less than two years duration (total): B16 Completers of programs of less than two years within 150 percent of normal time: B17 Completers of programs of at least two but less than four years (total): B18 Completers of programs of at least two but less than four-years within 150 percent of normal time: B19 Total transfers-out (within three years) to other institutions: B20 Total transfers to two-year institutions: B21 Total transfers to four-year institutions:
+B12 Initial 2015 cohort, total of first-time, full-time degree/certificate-seeking students: B13 Of the initial 2015 cohort, how many did not persist and did not graduate for the following reasons: death, permanent disability, service in the armed forces, foreign aid service of the federal government, or official church missions; total allowable exclusions: B14 Final 2015cohort, after adjusting for allowable exclusions (Subtract question B13 from question B12): 0 B15 Completers of programs of less than two years duration (total): B16 Completers of programs of less than two years within 150 percent of normal time: B17 Completers of programs of at least two but less than four years (total): B18 Completers of programs of at least two but less than four-years within 150 percent of normal time: B19 Total transfers-out (within three years) to other institutions: B20 Total transfers to two-year institutions: B21 Total transfers to four-year institutions: